Dispositif/soren-twine-macros/README.md

 Download images in browser cache, to display them immediately on the following passages.
 This ensures that players don't experience delays when heavy images are displayed (on the web).

 Browsers are smart.
 You can write preload for the same image on 50 passages, the image will be downloaded only once.
-No duplicate download or performance issue.
+No performance issue.
+Same with audio caching using SC `<<audiocache>>`.

 In "StoryInit" I only `<<preload>>` the images displayed on the Start screen : this minimizes the game's loading time.